-Please click on the link below to view the Examination Schedule for Fall 2013, which shows information for all Scheduled (In Class), Unscheduled (Free Slot) and Take Home exams.
+Please click on the link below to view the Examination Schedule for Spring 2014, which shows information for all Scheduled (In Class), Unscheduled (Free Slot) and Take Home exams.

 Please read the Memorandum below for important information about exams, including what to do if you have a time conflict with your exams.